- Docket Number:

 - Issued by:

-Guidance Issuing OfficeOffice of Good Clinical Practice
+Guidance Issuing OfficeOffice of the Commissioner, Office of Clinical Policy and Programs, Office of Clinical Policy, Office of Good Clinical Practice

 FDA’s regulations on human subject protection (21 CFR part 50) and Institutional Review Boards (IRBs; 21 CFR part 56) help to ensure that the rights, safety, and welfare of human subjects participating in FDA-regulated clinical investigations are protected.
 These regulations generally conform to the Department of Health and Human Services’ (HHS’) Federal Policy for Protection of Human Research Subjects (45 CFR 46, Subpart A; “the Common Rule”), which sets forth requirements for the protection of human subjects involved in research that is conducted or supported by HHS.